Canva PDF Editor review

 It’s generous.
 But there are a few limitations on the free plan.
 Premium assets like stock photos and illustrations are locked behind a subscription.

-Canva has two monthly/annual subscriptions, Pro and Teams.
-These unlock tools like cloud storage, social media scheduling, and brand kits - ideal for maintaining consistent company colors and logos across multiple designs.
+Canva has three monthly/annual subscriptions, Pro, Teams, and Enterprise (the yearly plans are at least 16% cheaper than the monthly ones).
+Each unlock more tools like cloud storage, social media scheduling, and brand kits - ideal for maintaining consistent company colors and logos across multiple designs.
 There are also additional plans for those in academia.
+Pro is for individuals, Teams needs to include a minimum of three people, and you pay per seat, and Enterprise is a more bespoke plan, with uniquely tailored pricing.

 • Pricing & plans: 5/5